 Note of caution: If you’re the deliberate type, and like knowing where every dollar of yours is going, then Digit might not be right for you.
 Those little deductions might have you shouting “Hey!
 I have plans for that money!”

-Favorite (Free) Budgeting App: Personal Capital or Mint
+Favorite (Free) Budgeting App: Empower or Mint

 Mint takes a everything-but-the-kitchen sink approach to personal finance tracking, and that can be a good thing.
 But the interface is increasingly full of cross-promotions (which is how they stay in business), and buggy to boot (I find myself having to refresh often).

-Personal Capital, on the other hand, makes their money from premium services aimed at people with higher balances (which, no doubt, might be annoying to those people) and leaves their actual site free of promotions for credit cards or retirement accounts.
+Empower, on the other hand, makes their money from premium services aimed at people with higher balances (which, no doubt, might be annoying to those people) and leaves their actual site free of promotions for credit cards or retirement accounts.
 They also have serious security (two-factor authentication is standard), which is comforting in our current era of data breaches and mass hacking.

 They send weekly emails letting you know how your spending compares to last month’s, which can either be a nice little ego booster or a jolt of cold water, depending on how you’re doing.